Myhill-Nerode Theorem for Higher-Dimensional Automata: Introduction

 As a second contribution, we give a precise definition of deterministic HDAs and show that there exist regular languages that cannot be recognised by deterministic HDAs.
-Our Myhill-Nerode construction will produce a deterministic HDA for such deterministic languages, and a non-de\-ter\-min\-is\-tic HDA otherwise.
-(We make no claim as to minimality of our Myhill-Nerode HDAs.)
+Our Myhill-Nerode construction will produce a deterministic HDA for such deterministic languages, and a non-deterministic HDA otherwise.
 Our definition of determinism is more subtle than for standard automata as it is not always possible to remove non-accessible parts of HDAs.
 We develop a language-internal characterisation of deterministic languages.

+Thirdly, we develop a variant of the Myhill-Nerode construction and of determinism which uses higher-dimensional automata with interfaces (iHDAs).
+These were introduced in \cite{conf/concur/FahrenbergJSZ22} and allow for some components to be missing which in HDAs would have to exist solely for structural reasons.
+In iHDAs, non-accessible parts may be removed, which allows for a more principled Myhill-Nerode construction.
+HDAs and iHDAs are related via mappings called resolution and closure which preserve languages.

+We start this paper by introducing languages of ipomsets in Section \ref{se:ipomsets}.
+Section \ref{s:Step} develops important decomposition properties of ipomsets needed in the sequel, and HDAs are introduced in Section~\ref{se:hda}.
+Section \ref{se:mn} then states and proves our Myhill-Nerode theorem, and Section \ref{se:det} introduces deterministic HDAs.
+HDAs with interfaces are defined in Section \ref{se:ihda}, the Myhill-Nerode theorem using iHDAs is in Section \ref{se:imn}, and deterministic iHDAs are treated in Section \ref{se:idet}.
+This paper is based on \cite{DBLP:conf/apn/FahrenbergZ23} which was presented at the 44th International Conference on Application and Theory of Petri Nets and Concurrency.
+Compared to this conference paper, proofs have been added and errors corrected, and the material in Sections \ref{se:imn} and \ref{se:idet} is new.